-Scope: Drug Evaluations will present an evaluated overview of the clinical experience with the orphan designated compound.
+Drug Evaluations will present an evaluated overview of the clinical experience with the orphan designated compound.
 Although discussion should encompass basic pharmacology and pharmacokinetics, the primary focus of the review should be the clinical efficacy of the compound.
 For launched compounds the information should be limited to approved indications and avoid off-label discussion.
 More details on journal-specific scope requirement can be found at the end of this page.

 References must not be included in the abstract.

 – Introduction to the compound: Chemistry, Pharmacodynamics, Pharmacokinetics and metabolism.

 – Clinical efficacy: (Phase I studies); Phase II studies; Phase III studies; Post-marketing surveillance (depending on stage of drug and data availability).